Azure/azure-service-bus-emulator-installer/README.md

 >[!NOTE]
 >Before you continue with the subsequent steps, make sure Docker Engine is operational in the background.

 ## Running the Emulator

 This section highlights different steps to run Service Bus Emulator.
 Details are as follows:

 #### [Using Automated Script](#tab/automated-script)

 Before running automated script, clone the installation [repository](https://github.com/Azure/azure-service-bus-emulator-installer) locally.

 ### Windows
 After completing the prerequisites, you can proceed with the following steps to run the Service Bus Emulator locally.

 1. Before executing the setup script, we need to allow execution of unsigned scripts.
 Run the below command in the PowerShell window:

 `$>Start-Process powershell -Verb RunAs -ArgumentList 'Set-ExecutionPolicy Bypass –Scope CurrentUser’`

 2. Execute setup script `LaunchEmulator.ps1`.
-Running the script would bring up two containers – Service Bus Emulator & Azure SQL Edge (dependency for Emulator)
+Running the script would bring up two containers – Service Bus Emulator & SQL Server (dependency for Emulator)

 ### Linux & macOS
 After completing the prerequisites, you can proceed with the following steps to run the Service Bus Emulator locally.

 1. Execute the setup script `LaunchEmulator.sh` .
-Running the script would  bring up two containers – Service Bus Emulator & Azure SQL Edge (dependency for Emulator)
+Running the script would  bring up two containers – Service Bus Emulator & SQL Server (dependency for Emulator)

 2. Execute the same script `LaunchEmulator.sh` with the option `--compose-down=Y` to issue a `docker compose down` to terminate the containers.